TheM4hd1/JCS/README.md

-JCS (Joomla Component Scanner) made for penetration testing purpose on Joomla CMS JCS can help you with the latest component vulnerablities and exploits.
+JCS (Joomla Component Scanner) made for penetration testing purpose on Joomla CMS

+JCS can help you with the latest component vulnerablities and exploits.

 Database can update from several resources and a Crawler has been implemented to find components and component's link.

-This version supports Exploitdb and Packetstorm vulnerablities to create a database for joomla components JCS can also create a Report in HTML for you.
+This version supports Exploitdb and Packetstorm vulnerablities to create a database for joomla components.

+JCS can also create a Report in HTML for you.

 ![](https://raw.githubusercontent.com/TheM4hd1/JCS/master/Screenshots/db.jpg)